E501 – Calibre 497 / 827

 • Flange shock springs

-• Modified rotor stop mechanism and stop pawls
+• Modified bumper stop mechanism and stop pawls

 Calibre 827.
 Credit: Hodinkee